 For assistance in determining your options, contact the HR Service Center.

-In some cases, relocation can change your insurance eligibility.
+In some cases (e.g., relocation to another state), relocation can change your payroll taxation and insurance eligibility, and you may be required to submit applicable tax forms.
 Contact the HR Service Center.

 Legal name change